-During the year 2013, we started construction of an exterior rail spur with an estimated cost of approximately \$3,297,000.
-The project will be completed in 2014.
+During the year 2014, we completed construction of a rail spur extension with a cost of approximately \$3.4 million.
+Final payment on the rail spur was made in 2015.

-The following schedule presents a summary of revenue and expenses for the fiscal years ended December 31, 2013 and 2012, and their percentage of total.
+The following schedule presents a summary of revenue and expenses for the fiscal years ended December 31, 2015 and 2014, and their percentage of total.